ropensci/weathercan/CONTRIBUTING.md

 # Code formatting

+- Please don't do large scale code formatting as part of a PR meant to fix a non-formatting related problem, it makes it hard to see what changes are actually being made
 - In general follow the convention of <http://r-pkgs.had.co.nz/r.html#style> (snake_case functions and argument names, etc.)
 - Where there is conflict, default to the style of `weathercan`
 - Use explicit package imports (i.e. package_name::package_function) and avoid @import if at all possible
+- We use the Air formatter for everything else

+# Use of AI

+- Using AI as a tool to help you review weathercan is totally fine
+- Please do a solid review of the AI code suggestions and ask if you're unsure what they mean
+- Let us know how you're using AI so we have the proper context when responding to a PR

 # Development and Testing - In depth